GaloisInc/crucible/doc/tutorial/tutorial.md

 of its scalar parameters.

 The `let` statement then constructs a new term corresponding to the assertion of equality between two existing terms.
+Arbitrary Cryptol expressions can be embedded within SAWScript; to distinguish Cryptol code from SAWScript commands, the Cryptol code is placed within double brackets `{{` and `}}`.

 The `prove_print` command can verify the validity of such an assertion, and print out the results of verification.
-The `abc` parameter indicates what theorem prover to use.
+The `abc` parameter indicates what theorem prover to use; SAWScript offers support for many other SAT and SMT solvers as well as user definable simplification tactics.

 If the `saw` executable is in your PATH, you can run the script above with